PostHog/posthog.com/contents/newsletter/choosing-technologies.md

 We've done all this while shipping multiple new products like web analytics, mobile session replay, and surveys as well as adding features to existing ones.
 Each of these comes with its own set of technologies to maintain and improve.

-Technology is a tool to help us move fast and build something people want.
-This relies on choosing the **right** technologies as it sets the guidelines of what we can and cannot do.
+Technology is a tool to help us build something people want.
+This relies on balancing choosing the **right** technology with shipping fast.
+Many companies focus too much on the first part and become bogged down in process.

+A core value of PostHog is **trust and feedback over process**.
+This means the  path we take to adopt a technology looks different each time.
+What stays the same is our reliance on our small teams and their expertise.

-Although we can't tell you what the right technologies are or the perfect way to pick them, we **can** share the lessons we've learned at PostHog and hope it helps.
+Although we can't tell you what the right technologies are or the perfect way to pick them, we **can** share how and why we rely on autonomy to choose them.

 ## Start with a hair-on-fire problem then find an extinguisher